Jetpack’s Security features include:

 It’s strongly recommended you back up your self-hosted sites using a tool such as VaultPress.
 Backups provide a recovery mechanism should a malicious file corrupt your site or become otherwise compromised.

-Introduced in Jetpack 3.3, Jetpack’s site management makes it easy to keep your plugins up to date.
+Jetpack’s Plugin Updates feature makes it easy to keep your plugins up to date.
 By setting your plugins to auto-update, you help ensure any issues that may arise due to plugins with malicious code will not harm your site.

-Added in Jetpack 2.6, Jetpack’s site monitoring feature will keep tabs on your site and alert you the moment downtime is detected.
+Jetpack’s site monitoring feature will keep tabs on your site and alert you the moment downtime is detected.
 Monitoring uptime of your site can be an important tool in the security of your site.
-Learn more»
+Learn more about Jetpack’s Monitor»

 Why am I seeing a math captcha on my login page?